StefanStavrev88/GettingAndCleaningDataProject/README.md

 * 3. Run the script run_analysis.R (make sure your R working directory is set to where you extracted the raw data).

 ## How does run_analysis.R work?
+Please open run_analysis.R as you read this.
+It is divided into seven commented parts, and each part is explained below.

 ### Part 1
 Read the files in the train folder: "subject_train.txt", "X_train.txt", "y_train.txt".
 The following arguments for read.table are set for faster reading: header=F, colClasses=c("integer"), nrows=7352, comment.char="".